launchscout/momentum-2025/index.md

 ---

-# Usage in the wild

----

 # WASI P3
 - Async!
 - currently we have poll
   - only 1 component can poll at a time
-  - everybody is blocke
+  - everybody is blocked
 - future, stream

+---

+# Questions

 ---